equalitie/Caislean/doc/security.md

 `backupninja` role.
 Its documentation also includes instructions on setting up the backup server's SSH-based access to allow the backups to be pushed to it.

-# What we talk about when we talk about security
+# Technical security measures cannot replace awareness and mindful behavior

 Caisleán helps set up in few simple steps one or more secure servers.
 This means that the cookbook includes a whole range of **best practices for basic